Harem: Almohad Caliphate

-Eunuchs were popular since they were able to serve in both the male part of the royal household was well as the harem, and viewed as loyal since they lacked family, and they were often filled the high court offices, such as the hujjab office (charmberlain).
+Eunuchs were popular since they were able to serve in both the male part of the royal household was well as the harem, and viewed as loyal since they lacked family, and they were often filled the high court offices, such as the office (chamberlain).

 Eunuchs and female slaves were used as staff inside the Caliphal Almohad harem.
 Similar to other Islamic dynasties, the Almohad dynasty used slave concubines for procreation, since this method kept the royal dynasty separate from social and political entanglement with other family lines.
 Initially, the concubines of the Almohad dynasty were often Muslims.
-Islamic law prohibited Muslims from enslaving fellow Muslims, but the Almohads where adherents of a new sect of Islam, Almohadism, and considered other Muslims to not be true Muslims and therefore legitimate to enslave.
+Islamic law prohibited Muslims from enslaving fellow Muslims, but the Almohads were adherents of a new sect of Islam, Almohadism, and considered other Muslims to not be true Muslims and therefore legitimate to enslave.
 The Almohad dynasty captured many women and girls during their conquest of the Almoravid empire, who were divided among the conquerors and made concubines.
-Caliph Abd al-Mumin collected a large harem of women captives who became the mothers of his children; these women were too many for the Caliph to marry and would have been his concubines.
+Caliph Abd al-Mu'min collected a large harem of women captives who became the mothers of his children; these women were too many for the Caliph to marry and would have been his concubines.
 Only one woman in his harem, Safiyya bint Abi Imran, are clearly stated to be a free woman and his legal wife, and she is the only woman named by name except for Fatima of Fez, who was the mother of his son Abu al-Hasan Ali.